spcourse/acquisition/scraping/index.md

 Also have a look at the `find()` function in the documentation of BeautifulSoup4 and look for the CSS selectors, they will make this exercise much easier!

+> Keep in mind that the use of BeautifulSoup and RegEx will not necessarily result in _beautiful_ code.
+In fact, data collection through scraping is known to be a very messy practice.
+You might need to heavily comment code to make sure that it is understandable. **Especially** retrieving actors and directors will be very messy.

 ## Visualizing the data

 Now that we have the data in a `.csv`-format, it is time to try to get some insights into what we scraped.
 For this you will be using [visualizer.py].